 - a.
 The pharmacist shall provide adequate security to prevent indiscriminate or unauthorized access to confidential records.
 If confidential health information is transmitted through a data communication device, the confidential health information may not be accessed or maintained by the operator of the data communication device unless specifically authorized to do so by the patient. - b.
 Patient information is confidential and may be released only as authorized by state and federal law.
-All protected health information obtained and maintained, including that obtained from the physician or other providers, must be strictly controlled in accordance with the requirements of HIPAA and other federal and state laws.
+All protected health information obtained and maintained, including that obtained from the physician or other providers, must be strictly controlled in accordance with the requirements of Health Insurance Portability and Accountability Act of 1996 and any rules promulgated pursuant to the act and other federal and state laws and rules.
 Specifically, pharmacists can only release patient information to: - 1.
 The patient or the patient's agent; - 2.
 A practitioner or another pharmacist if, in the pharmacist's professional judgment, the release is necessary to protect the patient's health and well-being; - 3.
 The Board or to a person or another state or federal agency authorized by law to receive the confidential record;